tudorconstantin/prosociate-amazon/readme.txt

 3. Install WooCommerce, and then visit the Prosociate -> Settings page to get started.

 == Changelog ==

+= 1.0 =
+* Added a real cron feature for automatic product updates every 24 hours.
+* Fix missing review issues.
+* Allow overriding of product title, description and except.
+* Fix the delete campaign process to make sure that all images associated on the products will also be deleted.
+* Gives more flexibility on formatting the "Last update %%DATE%%".
+It will now accept "%%M%%/%%D%%/%%Y%%".

 = 0.9.2 =
 * Updated category tree/browsenodes functionality.